nickiliopoulosedu/EnvironmentAll/README.md

 # Code

 For this project we are using Python 3, you can download and the latest version [here][pyDownload].
-Be sure to click "ad Python to PATH" while installing.
+Be sure to click "add Python to PATH" while installing.

 After downloading and install it is time to install the required libraries.
 So navigate to EnvironmentAll folder, click the address bar and delete everything, write "cmd" and a new black window will appear.